aucklandarmycadets/Pronto/README.md

 1. Clone this repository `$ git clone https://github.com/JamesNZL/Pronto.git`

-2. Install required packages by running `$ npm install` in the repository's folder
+2. Install required packages by running `$ npm install --production` in the repository's folder

 3. Install [MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/)
 	> NOTE: These instructions apply to the set-up of a local database.